jpitts/rapt-whisk-router/examples/so-basic/README.md

 ## Testing so-basic

-A basic chat transmission test using mocha is located in [test](test).
-Run chat_transmit_to_individual.sh after starting redis and the stack.
+A basic chat transmission test is located in [test](test).

+This test requires phantomjs and casperjs, installed outside of rapt-whisk-router.

+Using bash, call run_tests.sh after starting redis and the stack.